Self-care: Managing post-holiday stress

 “Self-care says let go of some of that perfection and instead again, turning the attention inward and giving to yourself, ” said Porazka.

-Porazka says people should live in the moment, whether a situation is good or bad both can help you in the long run.
+Porazka says people should live in the moment, whether a situation is good or bad.

-“We’re going so fast in our lives and in our jobs if we can just take a little small retreat inside, and it gives us a chance to recharge back into our lives, with more mental well being.
+“We’re going so fast in our lives and in our jobs if we can just take a little small retreat inside, and it gives us a chance to recharge back into our lives with more mental well being,” said Porazka.

 LATEST STORIES: